 Building category authority:

 Sites that become go-to resources for specific product categories (specialist retailers rather than generalists) develop stronger authority signals.
-Deep category coverage, expert content, and community engagement all contribute.
+Deep category coverage, expert content, and community engagement all reinforce the perception that a site is the authoritative source for its niche.

 Trustworthiness: The foundation of transactional E-E-A-T